LorenzoSdV/CourseSchedulingTool/finalproject/INSTALL.md

 After which, you should run "make check" to ensure that your environment is what it should be.
 We've edited the checkenv.sh file to reflect our system.

 Then, you can start our program by running "make run".

-Press Enter/return at the main prompt for help on learning which commands can be executed.
+**NOTE:** You can always just press Enter/Return at the main prompt for info on what possible commands can be used.
+Then, entering only that command with no arguments will either executet the command (like "clear" or "quit"), or it will provide info on what other arguments are required.

 ## Some example commands for MS1 functionality: